Wonderfully flavorful teriyaki salmon is healthy and low in sugar. This is a quick and easy recipe, suitable for a weeknight dinner.

 But is soy sauce healthy?

 I don’t mind using soy sauce.
-But you can replace it with tamari sauce or coconut aminos, if you prefer.
+But you can replace it with tamari sauce or coconut aminos, if you prefer, or if you must follow a gluten-free diet.
 You might need to adjust the salt in this recipe if you do.

 How to serve teriyaki salmon?